The future of Line 5: Engineering under Lake Michigan

 “One might assume that once it’s underground, the tunnel goes more or less horizontally, but that is not the case,” says Kamat.
 “Rather, the deepest point of the tunnel approximately maps the deepest point of the channel as well.
 You may think of it as a shallow U-shaped vertical profile, which would be quite typical for a project like this.”

-The tunnel will travel 60 to 250 feet below the lakebed, which sits up to 270 feet below sea level.
+The tunnel will travel 60 to 250 feet below the lakebed, which is about 270 feet below the waterline.
 The depth of the tunnel will require those inspectors to live in pressure chambers on the surface for weeks at a time and be transported in a pressurized habitat.

 While Enbridge estimates that the tunnel could be built in three to four years, the timelines for projects of this scale can be hard to predict.